kgrzybek/modular-monolith-with-ddd/README.md

 }
 ```

-Note: Some people say that processing of command shouldn't return a result.
-This is a good approach but sometimes impractical, especially when you create a resource and want to immediately return the ID of this resource.
-Sometimes, boundary between Command and Query is blurry.
-One of the examples is ``AuthenticateCommand`` - it returns a token but it is not a query (has side effect).
+**Note:** Some people say that processing a command should not return a result.
+This is an understandable approach but sometimes impractical, especially when you want to immediately return the ID of a newly created resource.
+Sometimes the boundary between Command and Query is blurry.
+One example is ``AuthenticateCommand`` - it returns a token but it is not a query because it has a side effect.

 ### 3.4 Module Requests Processing CQRS